Skip to the main content

 • Make manual adjustments to valves or equipment

 When problems occur, they usually are responsible for handling the problem and recommending needed changes.
 They direct maintenance requirements.
-They may be required to paint, wash, clean, and do general housekeeping at each station.
+They need to paint, wash, clean, and do general housekeeping at each station.

 Working Conditions